Skip to content

 9. Give something away

-Already you're probably thinking, "we're giving away free trials," which, in a way, fits our profile for free giveaways, because it's something of value for your prospect in exchange for something of value for you (their contact information).
+Already you're probably thinking, "We're giving away free trials," which, in a way, fits our profile for free giveaways, because it's something of value for your prospect in exchange for something of value for you (their contact information).

 However, your trial is not enough.
 And neither is your case study... not even the combination of the two.